9 Unusual Things to Do on Maui

 Visit a lavender farm

-Set on 13.5 acres the Ali’i Kula Lavender Farm is located in the upcountry region of Maui.
-This beautiful mountainside farm offers guided tours and gourmet picnic lunches.
-Wander the paths through the lavender fields and stop into the shop on your way out to bring home lavender honey chocolate truffles, soap or body butter.
+One of the more unusual things to do in Maui is to go upcountry.
+Set on 13.5 acres on the mountainside, the Ali’i Kula Lavender Farm offers guided tours and gourmet picnic lunches.
+Wander the paths through the lavender fields and stop into the shop on your way out to bring home lavender honey, chocolate truffles, soap, or body butter.

 Sip organic vodka on a mountain